Table of Contents[Hide][Show]

 - Purchase only 304 or higher surgical stainless steel products.
 Avoid 200 series stainless steel.
 If you can afford it, 400 series is generally the best, but often pricey.

-- If you can afford it, some stainless steel cookwares use a cladding of extremely high grade 430 stainless steel.
-This equipment contains a minimal amount of nickel, but still contains chromium.
-For those who are sensitive to nickel, this would be another alternative to take advantage of the positives and minimize the negatives of stainless steel cookware.
+- If you can afford it, some stainless steel cookware uses a cladding of extremely high grade 430 stainless steel.
+Other brands are nickel free.
+While containing low to no nickel, this equipment still contains chromium.
+For those sensitive to nickel, this would be another alternative to take advantage of the positives and minimize the negatives of using stainless steel for cooking.

-- Because aluminum is sometimes sandwiched in between stainless steel layers in SS cookware, if your cookware becomes scratched or damaged (say by rust), you may also be adding brain impairing aluminum into your meals as well.
+- Because aluminum is sometimes sandwiched in between stainless steel layers in SS cookware, if your cookware becomes scratched or damaged (rust), you may also be adding brain impairing aluminum into your meals as well.
 Make sure you take good care of your stainless steel and recycle it if it becomes damaged in any way!

 Informed consumers are safe consumers especially when it comes to kitchen equipment made with stainless steel!